Can You Give a Baby Up for Adoption Without the Father’s Consent?

 • If the father can’t hold down steady employment

-It’s important to be honest with the father of your baby from the start.
+So, what should you do if the father is against the adoption?
+Being honest with the father of your baby from the start is crucial.
 Let him know about your pregnancy in person or over the phone.
 If the situation is violent or dangerous, Lifetime Adoption can provide an attorney who will speak with him directly.

 You may just need to give the father time to process this news.
 He may come around once he has had a chance to think about what this new future will look like.

-Fathers can be part of open adoption plans too.
-You can work together to select the perfect adoptive parents and decide on the amount of communication you wish to maintain after the baby is born.
-He can even have a separate relationship with the adoptive family if the two of you are no longer together.
-There is a good chance that once the father educates himself about open adoption, he will see what a selfless, loving choice adoption really is and that giving a child up for adoption is in fact not giving up a child at all.
+Fathers can be part of open adoption plans, too.
+You can work together to select the perfect adoptive parents and decide on the amount of communication you wish to maintain after your baby’s birth.
+He can even have a separate relationship with the adoptive family if you are no longer together.

 Get Info Now